MParvin/px4_drv/README.md

 - e-Better

-	- DTV02-1T1S-U (実験的)
+	- DTV02-1T1S-U (experimental)

-## インストール
+## Install

-このドライバを使用する前に、ファームウェアを公式ドライバより抽出しインストールを行う必要があります。
+Before using this driver, you need to extract and install the firmware from the official driver.

-### 1. ファームウェアの抽出とインストール
+### 1. Extract and install firmware

-unzip, gcc, makeがインストールされている必要があります。
+unzip, gcc, make must be installed.

 	$ cd fwtool
 	$ make